-Memorial, Crater Lake Lodge, and at several public places in the park. the foot of the rim trail, all regularly The naturalist programs are posted scheduled naturalist activities start from the information building, on the crater rim just west of the lodge.
+The naturalist programs are posted at several public places in the park.
+Except the boat trip, which starts at the foot of the rim trail, all regularly scheduled naturalist activities start from the information building on the crater rim just west of the lodge.